z1skgr/materials.c/README.md

 will also have information on pending final product orders.

-The INPUT file is formatted as follows
+The input file is formatted as follows
 ````
 ```
 <Materials count>